Harshath143/Harshath143/README.md

 # Mohammed Harshath SS

 👋 Hi!
 I'm **Mohammed Harshath**, an AI & Data Science graduate with a strong drive to bridge the gap between data engineering and business strategy.
 I specialize in transforming raw data into actionable insights through Machine Learning, Analytics, and Generative AI.
-I'm actively pursuing opportunities as a **Data Scientist** and **Business Analyst** to solve real-world problems with smart, scalable solutions.
+I'm actively pursuing opportunities as a **Data Scientist**, **Business Analyst**, and **Generative AI Engineer** to solve real-world problems with smart, scalable solutions.

 ---